polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 To this end, this 'safety net' should fulfill the following tasks:

-- load our configuration as usual.
+- Load our configuration as usual.
 - In case of error:
   - Automatically load a fallback configuration.
   - Give us information on where are the problems located